22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 Tolma

 One of the easiest dishes in Armenia cuisine (if cooked correctly) is definitely Tolma or Dolma (Տոլմա).
-It is a dish made with meat and spices and other ingredients rolled into grape leaves (most popular) or cabbage.
+It is a dish made with meat spices and other ingredients rolled into grape leaves (most popular) or cabbage.
 Alternatively, it can be stuffed in vegetables like eggplant, tomato, pepper, or even stuffed in apples.

 Tolma is an old dish popular in the Caucasus, Central Asia, the Middle East, and even in many Mediterranean countries.

 In Armenia, tolma has been around for centuries and is a very important part of the cuisine.
-There is even a Tolma festival that takes place in the country where you can try over 50 different types of the Armenian food!
+There is even a Tolma festival that takes place in the country where you can try over 50 different types of Armenian food!

 The typical ingredients for tolma are beef mince, rice, chopped onion, coriander and parsley, chopped garlic, tomato sauce, black pepper, salt, and grape leaves.